 The deadline is the end of session.
 However, the students may present the coursework before the deadline.
 The reception time is after each lecture in October, November and December.
+There will be also several reception times in January.

 The evaluation is provided only once and the number of earned points is final.
 There is no possibility to increase it later.
 To get the assessment the students must attend personally.
 Electronically (e-mail, git, etc.) sent coursework results are neither accepted nor reviewed.